 - Assess the effects on the user: How long does it take to use the UI?
 Is the user satisfied?
 Does the user respond correctly?
 Can the user access the information presented by the UI?

 - Identify specific usability problems: Does the UI make mistakes?
 Is the user confused?

 Evaluations can be divided into two categories, formative and summative evaluations (Scriven, 1967), depending on when the evaluations occur.
 I like to call the two categories after the fact for summative evaluations and before implementation for informative evaluations.
 In this class we are primarily concerned with evaluations before the implementation because these are the techniques you can use for your projects.

 After the Fact: Summative Evaluations

 Designers can observe users in the field, meaning at the actual work site, using the UI.
-Field studies have the advantage that they depict the actual environment and circumstance of the application’s use.
+Field studies have the advantage that they depict the actual environment and circumstance of the use.
 Designers can learn if critical tasks are performed during interruptions such as phone calls.
-Also the designer can observe what users do to solve the problems.
+Also the designer can observe what user does to solve the problems introduced by the environment.
 Observing users in the field has the difficulty that users are aware that they are being observed, so they may not perform naturally.